mathiasbockwoldt/RPGmusicbox/readme.md

 Dependencies
 ------------

 RPGbox is written in Python 2, but it is ready to be opened with Python 3 as well.
 The script needs Pygame, which is currently more stable with Python 2.
-If you installed Pygame for Python 3, you can run the script with Python 3 as well.

 - Python: http://www.python.org
 - Pygame: http://www.pygame.org/download.shtml or newer versions: https://bitbucket.org/pygame/pygame/downloads